 15/04378/FUL Ballarat Farm, Frog Street, Lopen External alterations to include installation of 3 No. roof lights to south elevation, alterations to existing fenestration and internal alterations to create self contained residential accommodation for use as holiday let and accommodation ancillary to the use of Ballarat Farm.
 (GR 342629/114410)

-The applicant Mr Chapman explained what the proposals involved to the members and confirmed that the application was to be tied into the existing dwelling, and that it provide ancillary domestic accommodation and a holiday let.
+The applicant, Mr Chapman, explained what the proposals involved to the members and confirmed that the application was to be tied into the existing dwelling, and that it provide ancillary domestic accommodation and a holiday let.
 There was provision for 4/5 parking spaces.

 He also explained that he was applying for the hayloft door on Frog Street to be retained so that apart from a ventilation grille, the appearance of the building from Frog Street would remain unchanged, although the Conservation Officer was of the view that this ought to be converted to a window.